paleo9/farn/README.md

 farn
 ====
+# ARCHIVED 2023
+This repository was for a web scraping project using ruby.
+The site that it was designed to examine will have changed its html long ago.
+I am keeping it as a read-only archive as an aide memoir for ruby syntax.

 Farn files are pretty big, thousands of lines long.
 These scripts help to extract the few dozen lines that are of interest.